cloud-native-everything/ac2-kubernetes-workshop/AC2-WS-Lab1.1.md

 - Pods: The basic units of deployment in Kubernetes.
 - Deployments: Ensuring high availability and scaling.
 - Labels: Organizing and filtering resources.
+- API Registration: Checking if API has been registered.

 By understanding and applying these core concepts, students can effectively manage and troubleshoot applications running in a Kubernetes cluster.